-If you are looking to stop burning fossil fuels in your home, you may want to consider Heat Pumps as an option.
-Heat pumps are a combustion- free technology used for heating and cooling buildings through both the cold winter months and hot summer months.
-They use electricity and refrigerants, instead of combustion, to create transfer heat between indoors and outdoors.
+If you are looking to stop burning fossil fuels in your home, you may want to consider heat pumps as a great option.
+Heat pumps are a combustion-free technology used for heating and cooling buildings through both the cold winter months and hot summer ones.
+They use electricity and refrigerants, instead of combustion, to move heat between indoors and outdoors.

 What are heat pumps?

 At the most basic level, a heat pump is defined as something that transfers heat from a hotter area to a colder one using mechanical energy.
 Refrigerators use this same technology.
 Essentially, a refrigerant is compressed mechanically, making it hotter, and that heat is then moved to a colder area, like your living room in the winter.
 The same thing can be made to work the other way around, moving hot air from your living room in the summer to the outdoors.

 What are the main types of heat pumps?

 What are the main components of a heat pump?